 As Old Calendarists, we are deeply committed to ecclesiastical unity, and work hard to try and bring about a new Ecumenical Council which we hope will heal the terrible rifts that the Church is experiencing today.

-Our Bishop and Our Diocesan Headquarters
+Our Bishopric and Diocesan Headquarters

-The Diocese is becoming well known for it’s academic work on the Use of Sarum and it’s extensive theological library.
+We are very pleased that Diocese is becoming well known for it’s academic work on the Use of Sarum and it’s extensive theological library.
 We are more than happy for people to come and use the library, but we would ask that you contact us first to book an appointment.